tzaeschke/phtree-site/README.md

 # How does it work?

 This explanation requires the reader to have a solid understanding of how [quadtrees](https://en.wikipedia.org/wiki/Quadtree)/[octrees](https://en.wikipedia.org/wiki/Octree) work (so please understand these first if you haven't already).
+For the remainder of the discussion let's assume that we store 32 bit coordinates, however, storing 64 bit or other bit widths is straight forward.
+Let's also assume that we use store 2D point data, however, other dimensions (up to 60 or more) and rectangle data is also possible.

+The first difference to quadtrees is that a PH-tree stores only **integer coordinates**.
+Floating point coordinates can only be stored indirectly (a method for lossless conversion from floating point -> integer -> floating point is discussed below).

+The second difference is that to **root node** is fixed with a **center point at (0,0) and an edge length of 2^31**.
+That means that the root node represent a square that encompasses all possible coordinates (assuming 32bit coordinates as stated above).

+**TODO** Difference X is that in a PH-Tree, a child node does not have to be the same size as a quadrant in it's parent node.
+Instead, a child's size can be any fraction of the form child_length = parent_length/(2^x) as long as child_length >= 1.
+This is typically the case

+Like a quadtree, the PH-tree subdivides each node into quadrants of equals size, thus recusively dividing space.
+Using integer coordinates and a fixed large root node means that all quadrants have an edge length that is a power of two.
+The maximum depth of the tree is 32 (the root not has an edge length of 2^32, so at depth 32 we get edge length "2^32/2^32 = 1").
+Also, it means that all node's center points and corner points are integer coordinates.
+This brings some advantages:

+ * There is no room for problems caused by mathematical imprecision when dividing floating point coordinate repeatedly by 2.0.
+ * Integer division by two is faster that floating point division.
+In fact, the edge length can be calculated using a right-bit-shift instead of division.
+ * The maximum depth is 32.
+This is inherently limits degeneration in case of strongly clustered data.

+DIfference X is that every node in a PH-Tree has at least two entries but most one entry per quadrant.
+Since a nodes has 2^dimension quadrants, every node can have up to 2^dimension entries. **For high dimensionality, nodes can get very large, but this is _not_  a problem!**

+Difference X is that the PH-tree is essentially a *map* (whereas the quadtree is a multi-map) in the sense that for every coordinate, there can be only one entry.
+In order to act as a multi-map that can store multiple entries per coordinate, the PH-tree can store a *set* or *list* of entries for each coordinate.

+TODO